 Bring a photo or a sample of the plant when visiting the vet — identification speeds up treatment significantly.
 According to PetMD, the faster treatment begins for serious ingestions (like lily toxicity in cats), the better the prognosis.
 Time is the critical variable.

-Best Placement Strategies for Pet Households
+What Are the Best Best Placement Strategies for Pet Households?

 Choosing safe plants is step one — where you put them matters just as much.
 Cats are climbers and can reach most shelves given enough motivation.
 Dogs are more focused on ground-level plants and pots they can knock over.